 Build a Strong Core Safely

-I hope your health and wellness goals are going as planned.
-To help improve your workouts and get a strong core, I wanted to share a few great core exercises which will help propel you into the summer!
-This article gives you a list of exercises to stop doing, and a list of exercise to start doing, with the intent to build a strong core, tone the muscles of the legs and arms, and provide you with a great warmup that you can do anywhere!
+To help improve your workouts and build a strong core, I wanted to share a few effective core exercises to help carry you into the summer.
+This article provides a list of exercises to stop doing and a list of exercises to start doing, with the goal of building a strong core, toning the muscles of the legs and arms, and offering a great warm-up you can do anywhere.

 The Woodchop: Quality over Quantity

 First thing to stop doing is the countless repetitions of sit-ups.
 Yeah, I said it, no more sit-ups!
-One big misconception about sit-ups is that many believe their abdominals are really working because there is burn.
-Unfortunately this burn is the fatigue of a deep hip flexor muscle (called the Psoas).
+One common misconception is that the burning sensation during sit-ups means the abdominals are really working.
+In reality, that burn often comes from fatigue in a deep hip flexor muscle called the psoas.
 Replace those dreaded sit-ups with something a little more beneficial, like a woodchop.
 To perform the woodchop, take your arms from over your head on one side of the body and rotate down towards the opposite hip (just like you were chopping wood!)
-This is a great addition to an exercise routine as the rotational movement is great for mobility as well as helps develop strong abdominals and obliques!
-It will help you build a strong core.
+This is a great addition to an exercise routine, as the rotational movement improves mobility and helps develop strong abdominals and obliques, supporting a stronger core.
 See this short video on how to do the cable woodchop correctly or a woodchop using a ball.

 Squats or Pushups: Low Impact & High Results

 Second exercise to get away from is a burpee.
 That should be music to your ears!
 This exercise is a little too impactful and hard on the joints; therefore replace this movement with something like a squat to a chair or pushups.
-You get the same movement, you get the same muscles being worked, with a little less pain, making it relatively achievable to perfect a squad!
+You still get similar movement patterns and muscle engagement, with less strain, making it easier to perfect a squad!

 Hip Bridges For a Strong Core and Glutes

-Third exercise you can stop doing in your workout are leg lifts.
+The third exercise to remove from your workout is leg lifts.
 This again works that deep hip flexor complex, and while it may feel like an abdominal exercise it can really put a strain on your lower back.
 Instead try hip bridges.
 While on your back with knees bent, drive through your heels lifting your hips off the ground.
 Squeeze your butt at the very top and now we are on to building strong glutes!

 Spice Up Your Cardio Exercises